Skip to main content

 Common Questions

-Q: Can I use opentelemetry-instrumentation-all with Ruby 3.0?
+Q: Can I use the all-in-one instrumentation gem with Ruby 3.0?

 A: No. The -all meta-gem pulls latest versions that require Ruby 3.1+.
 Use individual instrumentation gems with pinned versions instead (see Ruby 3.0 / Rails 6.1).

-Q: Can I use opentelemetry-instrumentation-all with Ruby 2.7?
+Q: Can I use the all-in-one instrumentation gem with Ruby 2.7?

 A: Not recommended.
 Use individual instrumentation gems to avoid compatibility issues with gems that require Ruby 3.0+.